varnerlab/CHEME-4800-5800-ComputingBook/_build/html/_sources/unit-1-basics/types.md

 By default each character in a [Julia](https://docs.julialang.org) string requires 4$\times$bytes (32-bits) of storage.

+(content:references:variables-composite-types)=
-### Composite types
+## Composite types
 Composite types are custom data types made up of one or more other types.
-In [Julia](https://docs.julialang.org), there are two main composite types: [structs](https://docs.julialang.org/en/v1/manual/types/#Composite-Types) and [arrays](https://docs.julialang.org/en/v1/base/arrays/#lib-arrays).

-A struct is a composite data type that allows data to be stored in named fields.
+Let's start with two simple composite types: [arrays](https://docs.julialang.org/en/v1/base/arrays/#lib-arrays) and [structs](https://docs.julialang.org/en/v1/manual/types/#Composite-Types).
+Later, we'll consider some additional composite types, e.g., [tuples](https://docs.julialang.org/en/v1/manual/types/#Tuple-Types-1) and [dictionaries](https://docs.julialang.org/en/v1/manual/collections/#Dictionaries-1) which have special properties that make them useful for specific tasks.
+An `array` is a composite data type that allows theoretically any type of data to be stored in a sequence of elements.
+Arrays can be `read-only`, in the sense that they have a fixed size and cannot be modified after they are created, or `read-write`, in the sense that they can be modified after they are created.
+On the other hand, A `struct` is a composite data type that allows data to be stored in named fields. `Structs` can be `read-only`, i.e., Immutable, or `read-write`, i.e., Mutable.

 You define a struct by using the `struct` keyword followed by a name for the struct and a list of field names and types.
 For example, let's define an immutable `Student` struct that has a `sid` and a `netid` field:

 ```julia
 struct Student